Discover the Beauty of the Arctic Circle: Svalbard

 Physical Requirements:

 There will be minimal hiking involved in this workshop.
-There are options to hike further if you’d like, but it is not required.
 Zodiac excursions can be bumpy at times with larger swells.
 It is recommended to not have any major back or neck problems.
-There will be a kayaking excursion on one of the days as well.
-You will need to be able to row your own kayak for approximately one hour in mostly calm water conditions.
-There is the option to pass on the kayak expedition if you would like to.
+You will be staying on the vessel for the majority of the workshop, so please plan accordingly if you have any sea sickness issues.
 Please consult your physician if you may question your physical condition.

 Where To Fly Into: